codescape/bitvunit/readme.md

 ## Development

-Adding functionality, building the software or doing some housekeeping should be easily to keep this library
+Adding functionality, building the software or doing some housekeeping should be easy.
+So here is a list of common tasks and how to perform them:

 ### Build latest version